 Before we create a deployment script, we first need to download the client.
 There are two versions available:

 - Normal installer for Windows and Mac.
 You can download these at Microsoft.
-The setup.exe only comes with the basic switches for silent install.
+The setup.exe only comes with the basic switches for silent install or uninstall

 - There is also an MSI package available for Windows.
 This package is suitable to use with a deployment program like PDQ or SCCM and can also be used with a GPO.
 You can download the Microsoft Teams 32bit Client MSI file here and the 64bit Client here.